baskerville-hpc/hpc-intro/_episodes/11-connecting.md

 ```
 {: .language-bash}

-You may be asked for your password, or a One Time Passcode for Multi Factor Authentication.
+You may be asked for your password, and/or a One Time Passcode for Multi Factor Authentication.
 Watch out: the characters you type after
 the password prompt are not displayed on the screen.
 Normal output will resume
 once you press `Enter`.